STRAND x FEMMESTIVAL Spotlight: Rivkala

 Daria Slikker: What’s your songwriting process?

 Rivkala: I usually start with lyrics.
 If I need to process emotions or have a funny idea, I jot it down into my notes app.
 Sometimes, while driving, I’ll record a voice note and return to it later.
 Once I have a melody, lyric and form, I’ll sit at the piano, figure out the harmony, and work out the chords.
-In band projects, I do more toplining – creating melodies and lyrics that respond to a group's musical idea.
+Then I’ll take those to the Rivkala band with arrangement ideas and we’ll build things up collaboratively from there.
+In some other bands and projects I’m in, I do more toplining – creating melodies and lyrics that respond to a group's musical idea.

 Did you always start in the jazz / funk / soul genre?